vectorgrp/sil-kit/docs/configuration/configuration.rst

 through :cpp:func:`CreateParticipant()<SilKit::CreateParticipant()>`

-Configuration parameters that are specified within the participant configuration override corresponding programmatically defined values, i.e. the ``ParticipantName`` field of the participant configuration overrides the participant name that is provided through the API of the Vector SilKit when the participant is created.
+Configuration parameters that are specified within the participant configuration override corresponding programmatically defined values, i.e., the ``ParticipantName`` field of the participant configuration overrides the participant name that is provided through the API of the Vector SIL Kit when the participant is created.

-An ``SilKitConfig.yaml`` begins with some general information about the configuration file itself, followed by several subsections for the different services of the Vector SilKit.
+An ``SilKitConfig.yaml`` begins with some general information about the configuration file itself, followed by several subsections for the different services of the Vector SIL Kit.

 The outline of a SilKitConfig.yaml file is as follows: